bcookOh1/gdoor/README.md

 All are the lastest versions.

-**Software structure**
+## Software structure
 Gdoor uses a while loop as the main control structure following these steps:
 1. read inputs
 2. run sequencing code
 3. set outputs
-4. repeat
+4. repeat (a polling structure)
-right, this is only a polling structure

-**The configuration file**
+## The configuration file
 This configuration file is in json format, which is easy to write and edit.
-I like this configuration format must better that xml.
+I like this configuration format much better that xml.
 The program uses Boost.PropertyTree to read and parse the file.
-The PropertyTree library is very easy to use and is a good tool for hierarchical and record based data.
+The PropertyTree library is easy to use and a good tool for both hierarchical and record based data.

 The config file is shown here:
 ```